This post may contain affiliate links. Please see my disclosure policy for details.

 It’s easiest to start your walk by navigating towards the famous River Colwyn Bridge.

-This is the iconic arched stone bridge which sits in the centre of the village.
+This is the iconic arched stone bridge that sits in the centre of the village.

 Once you have reached the River Colwyn Bridge, you’ll see a sign that points towards ‘Gelert’s grave’.
 From here, you’ll follow the path beside the River Colwyn.